moves-rwth/cbmc-with-kInduction/README.md

 although it is recommended that a current version of `pycparserext` is installed from [source] (https://github.com/inducer/pycparserext), as the PyPI version is quite outdated.

+For dealing with generated witnesses, the package `lxml` is necessary as well.

 You will also need a bounded model checker to your liking.

 ## Usage